Salvos-Dev/hypr/README.md

 If you are using an NVIDIA GPU I'd also recommend reading the [NVIDIA](https://wiki.hypr.land/Nvidia/) specific tweaks though my setup is for an NVIDIA system.

+**It is recommend to use the provided install.sh the rest of this guide is for a manual install**

 ## Getting my configurations

 The rest of this guide is for Arch Linux ONLY